lyngon/redgrease/docs/source/intro.rst

 * Custom commands.

-    Create custom Redis commands with arbitrarily sophisticated logic, enabling featuers to virtually any platform with a Redis client implementation.
+    Create custom Redis commands with arbitrarily sophisticated logic, enabling features to virtually any platform with a Redis client implementation.

 .. _glossary: